nshroff1000/pennlabspractical/README.md

   - id: `Number`

 Build an API server that has the following routes.
-You are free to use any datastore that you prefer (i.e: some database or a json/yaml file etc.).
+You must store data necessary for this API server in a database.
+You are free to use any database that you prefer.
-You may assume that there is only one board to work with (you need not worry about associating lists with boards or cards with boards).
 Responses to requests to your API server should be in JSON format and at minimum contain a status code.

 - POST `/card`